sakettamrakar/Cabbie/docs/DESIGN_SYSTEM.md

 4. **Testing**: Automated visual regression testing
 5. **Optimization**: Bundle analysis and performance monitoring

-This design system provides a solid foundation for consistent, accessible, and maintainable styling across the entire Cabbie application.
+This design system provides a solid foundation for consistent, accessible, and maintainable styling across the entire RaipurToCabs application.